electric-eloquence/fepper/README.md

 ###Configuration###

 Edit conf.yml for customizing local settings and for general configuration information.
-If you wish to use the `syncback` or `frontend-copy` tasks, you must supply values for the `backend.synced_dirs` configs in order for those directories to get processed and copied to the backend.
+If you wish to use the `syncback`, `frontend-copy`, or `templater` tasks, you must supply values for the `backend.synced_dirs` configs in order for those directories to get processed and copied to the backend.

 You may edit `patternlab-node/source/_data/_data.json` to globally populate Mustache templates with data.
 Underscore-prefixed .json files within